Dog snapper

-The dog snapper (Lutjanus jocu), also known as the dogtooth snapper, pargue or snuggletooth snapper, is a species of marine ray-finned fish, a snapper belonging to the family Lutjanidae.
+The dog snapper (Lutjanus jocu), also known as the dogtooth snapper, pargue or snaggletooth snapper, is a species of marine ray-finned fish, a snapper belonging to the family Lutjanidae.
 It is native to the Atlantic Ocean.
 It is a commercially important species, and is popular for display in public aquaria.

 Taxonomy

 The dog snapper was first formally described in 1801 as Anthias jocu by the German naturalists Marcus Elieser Bloch and Johann Gottlob Schneider with no type locality given, although this is thought to be Havana.
 The specific name jocu is the local name for this species in Cuba, according to the Portuguese naturalist Antonio Parra.

 Description

 The dog snapper has a relatively deep, compressed body.
 It has long pectoral fins, an emarginate or slightly forked caudal fin, a rounded anal fin and a bilobed dorsal fin.
 Its nostrils are arranged in front and rear pairs and are simple tubes.
 It has a relatively large mouth which has a moderately protrusible upper jaw which slips under the cheekbone in the closed mouth.
 A pair of very enlarged canine-like teeth in the upper jaw stay visible when the mouth is closed.
 The vomerine teeth are arranged in a chevron or crescent shape with a long rearwards extension running from its middle, creating an anchor like shape.
 There is also a patch of teeth on each side of the roof of the mouth.
 The preoperculum has a weakly developed incision and knob.
 The dorsal fin has 10 spines and 14–15 soft rays while the anal fin contains 3 spines and 8 soft rays.
 The long perctoral fin extends as far as the anus and contains16-17 rays.
 This fish attains a maximum total length of 128 cm, although 60 cm is more typical, and the maximum published weight is 28.6 kg.
 The adults have olive green upper flanks and backs, which may be marked with slender light-coloured bars.
 The lower flanks and abdomen are pale red and copper.
 Beneath the eyes there is a white triangular bar.
 The pectoral, pelvic, anal fins and outer parts of the soft rayed part of the dorsal fin and the caudal fin are reddish, while the remainder of the dorsal and caudal fins are olive green in colour.
 The juveniles have a longitudinal blue line underneath the eye extending on to the gill cover, this breaks up into a line of spots in the adults.